JammPhan/3-Body-problem/README.md

 Simulated the 3 body problem in Python to gain familiarity with vectors in programming as well as OOP.
-Can view output through the "3bodyproblem.gif".
+Can view output through the "Output.gif".
 Did not code in collisions so simulation breaks down once the objects touch.